BernaBoshnak/hangman-game/README.md

 #### `npm run build`

-Runs validate, builds the app for production to the `build` folder.
+Runs validation, builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the file names include the hashes.